carolinectan/focus/README.md

 - In your browser, visit `localhost:3000`
 - Click on `Discover Images`
 - Enter the subject you wish to search by (i.e. `ocean`) then select `Search`
-- On the image search results page, each image has a find `Similar Images by Image Title` and a find `Similar Images by Photographer`.
+- On the image search results page, each image has a find `Similar Images by Image Title` and a find `Similar Images by Photographer` button.
 If you select `Similar Images by Image Title`, you will be taken to a image search by image title results page.
 If you select `Similar Images by Photographer`, you will be taken to a image search by image photographer results page.
 - To start a new search, visit `localhost:3000`

 ## Screenshots